toneflix/laravel-approvable-notifications/README.md

 #### Notification Updates

-When a notification is interacted with or updated, we dispatch the `ToneflixCode\ApprovableNotifications\Events\NotificationUpdated` event which you can listen to and perform further actions if required, the event will contain the associated `notification` model.
+When a notification is interacted with or updated, we dispatch the `ToneflixCode\ApprovableNotifications\Events\ApprovableNotificationUpdated` event which you can listen to and perform further actions if required, the event will contain the associated `notification` model.

 Alternattively, you can also implement the `approvedNotificationCallback` and the `rejectedNotificationCallback` methods on your `HasApprovableNotifications` entity, both of which will be called at the appropriete time as the names imply and will provided with the associated `$notification` model as the first and only parameter.